hbr-l/polypy/README.md

 This project is under active development and its function and class signatures, as well as the repository structure will be subject to future changes.
 Quite a few of the REST calls are not yet implemented (e.g., _get_spread()_), as development currently focuses on features needed for personal projects/trading bots - though implementing REST calls by oneself should be relatively easy.
+Large parts of the code base are not yet fully tested, though most common classes and functions are covered fairly thoroughly.

 Known Issues
 ------------